DomainDrivenArchitecture/lineagos-fairphone/Guides/LineageOsInstallation.md

 ## 6. Install LineageOS

 This step is no more dangerous.
 You can retry as often you want to.
 The LineageOs boot-loader will verify your binaries.
+If you are already in the recovery mode you can go to step 6.3.
 1. Reboot your fairphone again to bootloader mode: Type `adb reboot recovery` on your computer.
 2. Your fairphone now boots to the new LineageOS recovery image.
 Then start the recovery mode.
 [<img src="img/start.jpg" width="300" height="400">](img/start.jpg)[<img src="img/recovery.jpg" width="300" height="400">](img/recovery.jpg)